 - 1. The parents should contact the school as soon as they become aware that the student will be absent for several consecutive days.
 The following information will be requested: - Doctor's statement of reason for absence - Location of the student (home, hospital, etc.) - Approximate length of absence - School work and materials needed - 2.
-Make-up work should be picked up and dropped off in the office each day if possible. - 3.
-If the student is to be absent more than 10 consecutive school days, the school will have the option to release the student to an approved homebound instructor.
-It is the responsibility of the parents to engage a qualified teacher to work with the school and student during the extended illness so that the student may receive credit for work completed. - 4.
-Parents should notify the school administrator two days prior to the student's return to class so that the school can make efforts to ease the student's return to school. - 5.
+Collaboration between the teacher, school, and administration will occur depending on the student's needs. - 3.
+Parents should notify the school administrator two days prior to the student's return to class so that the school can make efforts to ease the student's return to school. - 4.
 Upon return to school the following information is required: - A signed release from the doctor - An up-to-date evaluation of the student's academic progress from the homebound teacher - A list of medications the student will be taking at school - A written description of permissible and non-permissible activities